fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 ### Using pretrained models as a starting point

-TensorFlow.js has a [repository of pretrained model](https://github.com/tensorflow/tfjs-models).
+TensorFlow.js has a [repository of pretrained models](https://github.com/tensorflow/tfjs-models).

 They are a good starting pointing because not only they are pretrained, but they are also already converted, so the risk of failing at the conversion step is gone if you use the model as is, or greatly reduced if you use the model for transfer learning.

-Using one of the pretrained model with transfer requires a few adjustments to the workflow.
+Using one of the pretrained models with transfer requires a few adjustments to the workflow.
 Transfer learning also implies a training step.
 In this case the model is already converted to TensorFlow.js, so the training process needs to be done with [Node.js](https://www.tensorflow.org/js/guide/nodejs).